exonum/exonum-doc/src/advanced/network.md

 Full nodes use the [Exonum binary serialization format](../glossary.md#binary-serialization) over TCP to communicate with each other.
-Mio library is used for event multiplexing.
+[The Tokio library][tokio-lib] is used for event multiplexing.
 Each node has an event loop, through which the node receives events about new messages from the external network, timeouts, and new transactions received via REST API.